MichaelHu/mydocs3/docs/database/mongoose.md

-# Mongoose Memo
+# mongoose

-> An elegant mongodb object modeling for node.js
+> An `elegant` mongodb object modeling for node.js

+## Features

-Mongoose provides a straight-forward, schema-based solution to model your application data.
+> Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

     var mongoose = require('mongoose');